grafalex82/ut88/README.md

 Tape recording format:
 - 256 * 0xff  - pilot tone, to sync with the sequence
 - 0xe6        - synchronization byte, marks polarity and start of data bytes
-- 2 bytes     - start address
+- 2 bytes     - start address (high byte first)
-- 2 bytes     - end address
+- 2 bytes     - end address (high byte first)
 - `bytes`     - data bytes

 No CRC bytes are stored on the tape.
 The CRC value is displayed on the screen after store and load commands.
 The User is responsible for validating the CRC.